Top tips for when your baby won’t eat solids or shows no interest in food

 Check the gap between milk and solid foods

-Note: This is a fine line to explore that might take some tweaking, as waiting too long between milk and solids can lead to a cranky, frustrated baby who’s too hungry to sit and eat.
+Note: This is a fine line to explore that might take some tweaking.
+Waiting too long between milk and solids can lead to a cranky, frustrated baby who’s too hungry to sit and eat.
 AKA don’t let them get hangry either!

 Try offering solids before milk (depending on age)